srinivas-maddikunta/brightspot-cms/docs/developers-guide/content-modeling/fields.rst

 Rich Text Editor
 ~~~~~~~~~~~~~~~~

-ReferentialText can be added as a field type to any object.
-It will appear as a text field with the Rich Text Editor interface, and is typically implemented for the main formatted text in a piece of content.
-With the Rich Text Editor, you can add formatting and enhancements (other content types, such as images or modules) to your text.
+A rich-text editor includes controls for enhanced formatting.
+Authors often use rich-text editors for the main formatted text in a content type.

-To implement a Rich Text field, add private ReferentialText to an Object:
+To implement a Rich Text field, add a ``@ToolUi.RichText`` annotation to a String property.

 .. code-block:: java

     public class Article extends Content {

-        private String title;
+        @ToolUi.RichText
-        private ReferentialText body;
+        private String richTextAnnotation;
     }

 .. image:: images/rte-annotation.png